meshery/meshery/docs/pages/guides/mesheryctl/mesheryctl_system.md

 ---
 layout: default
-tittle: Mesheryctl system model
+title: Mesheryctl system commands
 description: Get to know what are the meshrey commands present for system model
-permalink: guides/mesheryctl/mesheryctl-system
+permalink: guides/mesheryctl/system-commands
 type: Guides
 language: en
+category: mesheryctl
 ---

-## Mesheryctl : system commands
-These commands can be executed using the `mesheryctl` commandline-tool to interact with & manage the system model of meshery
+These commands can be executed to do tasks related to system configuration, control & maintainance of meshery itself.
 <br><br>

 * `mesheryctl system channel`   -  Switch between release channels.